rocky-linux/wiki.rockylinux.org/docs/rocky/bu_support.md

 ## Rocky Linux Infrastructure and Services

-Rocky Linux Infrastructure have responsibility over several areas.
-Support or questions can be asked at any of the following:
+Rocky Linux Infrastructure have responsibility over several areas, such as mirror manager and Mattermost.
+Support or questions that pertain only to the infrastructure managed by the project can be asked at any of the following:

 * [Mattermost](https://chat.rockylinux.org/rocky-linux/channels/infrastructure)
 * [IRC (Libera)](https://libera.chat) (`#rockylinux-infra`)